 Admission: Free

 This is an interesting twist on the usual hatsumode (first shrine visit of New Year’s).
-Here, people visit Yasaka-jinja Shrine and purchase sacred ropes, which they then set alight from piles of burning prayer sticks.
+Here, people visit Yasaka Shrine and purchase sacred ropes, which they then set alight from piles of burning prayer sticks.
 They then try to transport the rope home without it going out.
 To do so, they keep the ember burning by swinging the rope around in circles.
 Needless to say, you can’t take the burning ropes on buses, trains or taxis, so it helps to live within walking distance of the shrine!
 Once home, the fire is used to light a cooking fire and a sacred candle.
 Sacred rice cakes are then cooked over the cooking fire.

-Time: Tuesday-Thursday, Sunday: 9:30am-5:00pm (Enter by 4:30pm), Friday, Saturday: 9:30am-8:00pm (Enter by 7:30pm)
+Time: Tuesday-Thursday, Saturday-Sunday: 9:30am-5:00pm (Enter by 4:30pm), Friday: 9:30am-8:00pm (Enter by 7:30pm).
+Closed: Mondays and January 1st and 14th, 2025

-Admission: JPY520
+Admission: JPY700

-5 January 2020
+5 January 2025

-Event: To-ji Temple Flea Market
+Event: “Garakuta-ichi,” To-ji Temple Flea Market

 Location: To-ji Temple

-Time: 9:00am-4:00pm
+Time: 7:00am-4:30pm

 Admission: Free